hackclub/hackpad/hackpads/Zaaraboard/README.md

 My Minecraft Keyboard
 Also do my keycaps need some space to move or is it good

+THE CAD NAMED "MINEPAD SHOULD BE PRINTED NOT THE OTHER" (other one was just to test the fitting of pieces)

 # BOM:
   - 6x MX Cherry Switches
   - 1x Seeed XIAO RP2040